azhx/blagoblag/content/drafts/security-wish-list-2019.rst

 software is doing on their behalf?`_.
 In 2019, I'd like to see a new focus on making our products better understood, both by communicating better, and by simplifying their behavior.

+Success criteria:

+* Op-Eds, papers, and blog posts discussing how well software is living up to its responsibility to act on users' behalves.
+* At least one major product announces a substantial functionality change as a result.

 .. _`five projects I thought were very important for advancing the state of computer security`: https://alexgaynor.net/2015/nov/28/5-critical-security-projects/
 .. _`scourge of memory corruption`: https://twitter.com/LazyFishBarrel